Surge Logo

 Surge Logo 1996

-The bright citrus flavor of the green-colored drink caught the attention of Americans.
+The bright citrus flavor of the green drink caught Americans’ attention.
 People of different generations decided to try this sweet masterpiece.
 The demand was high, and the logo played a significant role in its popularity.
 It shone on bottles of the fizzy mix, resembling lightning flashes or the sparkle of fireworks.

 The logo’s color scheme was not just bright but bold and striking.
 Against a red background, the black letters forming the word Surge stood out.
 All the letters were dark as night and uniform in size.
-The brand name was arranged dynamically, with each letter at a different height horizontally.
-The text had a bright and wide outline, creating an explosive effect and enhancing the visual impression.
+The brand name was dynamically arranged, with each letter at a different horizontal height.
+The text had a bright, wide outline, creating an explosive effect and enhancing the visual impact.
 The same outline was used for the splotch, which the designers called a “large splash.”
 The color palette was powerful and rich, with clearly defined strokes and outlines in the logo.

 1999 – 2003